jonathonreed/atrf-journal/_posts/2017-06-06-gilbert-sark-drum-keeper.md

 When a storm hits Lennox Island, the community braces for the impact of the storm surge.

-<blockquote>When the storm comes in our fire department monitors the storm surge.
+<blockquote>&ldquo;When the storm comes in our fire department monitors the storm surge.
 You&rsquo;ll see the Chief down at the wharf, you&rsquo;ll see her down at the back of the island, you&rsquo;ll see her at the bridge.
-She&rsquo;ll just keep doing her rounds.</blockquote>
+She&rsquo;ll just keep doing her rounds.&rdquo;</blockquote>

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/326177646&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>